kavehtehrani/gnome-speech2text/service/README.md

 ### Configuration

-The service uses OpenAI's API for speech recognition.
-You'll need to:
+The service uses OpenAI's Whisper model locally for speech recognition.
+No API key is required.
+All processing happens on your local machine for complete privacy.

-1. Get an OpenAI API key from [OpenAI Platform](https://platform.openai.com/)
-2. Configure it through the GNOME Shell extension preferences

 ### D-Bus Interface